 - Find Site Settings under Privacy and security.

-- Select Location next to the app for which you want to turn it off.
+- Select the Location next to the app for which you want to turn it off.

 - Then select Block.

 How to Enable Location Services for Hulu Windows 11 or 10

 At first, you need to ensure the Windows 10 is allowed to use your Location.
 When the Location Services are enabled on Windows, then only other applications like Chrome, Edge, etc., can use your location.